Star Standard

 Star Standard (April 22, 1992 – December 9, 1997) was a millionaire American Thoroughbred racehorse.
 Bred in Kentucky by Highclere, Inc. & Louis Roussel III and raced under the William Condren banner as his owner.
 He was sired by top stallion Risen Star, who in turn was a son of Secretariat.
 His dam was Hoist Emy's Flag daughter of graded stakes winner Hoist The Flag.
-He finished racing with a record of 7-4-3 in 25 starts with career earnings of $1,121,512.
+He finished racing with a record of 7–4–3 in 25 starts with career earnings of $1,121,512.
 Star Standard was best known for his win in the grade one Pimlico Special and his runner-up finish in the grade one Belmont Stakes.

 Two-year-old season

 Star Standard got a late start to his racing career and only raced twice as a two-year-old and only won a maiden special weight race on his second attempt.

 Three-year-old season

 As a three-year-old, Star Standard began improving in the spring of 1995.
-After a ninth-place finish to Thunder Gulch, Suave Prospect and Mecke in the Florida Derby he shipped to Kentucky.
-With only two weeks until the Kentucky Derby, Zito decided to pass the Derby and run in the second jewel of the Triple Crown, the Preakness Stakes.
+After a ninth-place finish to Thunder Gulch, Suave Prospect, and Mecke in the Florida Derby he shipped to Kentucky.
+With two weeks until the Kentucky Derby, Zito decided to pass on that race and instead run in the second jewel of the Triple Crown, the Preakness Stakes.

-In the $500,000 Preakness, Star Standard was bumped coming out of the gate.
-He was pushed back into the rear tier but jockey Chris McCarron charged him up to the leader Mystery Storm.
-At the 5/16th pole he put a head in front while splitting rivals.
-He held on well until the final sixteenth and weekend to finish fourth still earning a check.
-Nick Zito had a legitimate excuse in the Preakness and decided to send him on to the Belmont.
-In the Belmont Stakes, Star Standard ran the race of his life and finished second to Dual Classic winner Thunder Gulch.
+Star Standard was bumped in the $500,000 Preakness coming out of the gate.
+He was pushed back into the rear tier, but jockey Chris McCarron then charged him up to the leader, Mystery Storm.
+At the 5/16th pole, he put a head in front while splitting rivals.
+He held on well until the final sixteenth and weakened to finish fourth.
+In the Belmont Stakes, Star Standard finished second to Dual Classic winner Thunder Gulch.

-In the late summer and early fall of the year, Zito decided to run Star Standard against the best older horses in training in two races.
-In the first of those races he finished a strong second in September to the incomparable Cigar in the grade one Woodward Stakes at Saratoga Race Course.
+In the late summer and early fall of the year, Zito decided to run Star Standard against older horses in two races.
+In the first, he finished second in September to Cigar in the grade one Woodward Stakes at Saratoga Race Course.
 In the second, Cigar again dominated the field in the grade one Jockey Club Gold Cup in October as Star Standard ran third to him and Unaccounted For.